VikeMK/MK8DX-Video-Autosplitter/README.md

 - [LiveSplit 1.8.11 or later](http://livesplit.org/).
 - A DirectShow output which has the game capture.
   - For OBS, this can be done using [VirtualCam](https://obsproject.com/forum/resources/obs-virtualcam.949/).
     - I recommend setting this up using the Source Filter option on the game capture.
-There are instructions on how to do this in the link above.
+    - To do this, right click on the Game Capture under your sources in OBS > Filters > Add Effect Filter (+) > VirtualCam
+    - You will need to open this filter every time you open OBS and press the Start button.
   - XSplit has a [built-in Virtual Camera](https://www.youtube.com/watch?v=WxPJdUtEae8) you can use.
+  - If you want to use Streamlabs OBS:
+    - Run OBS and Streamlabs OBS at the same time.
+    - In OBS add the VirtualCam as described above.
+    - Use the VirtualCam created by OBS in LiveSplit and Streamlabs OBS.

 ### Installation
 1. Download the [latest version](https://github.com/ROMaster2/LiveSplit.VideoAutoSplit/releases) of the `LiveSplit.VideoAutoSplit` component.
 1. Find your LiveSplit folder and extract the contents into the Components folder.
 If you are updating from a previous version, replace the existing files.
 1. Download the [latest version](https://github.com/VikeMK/MK8DX-Video-Autosplitter/releases) of the MK8DX auto-splitter.
 You want to download the `MK8DX.vas` file.
+1. Start LiveSplit as Administrator (you must always run LiveSplit as Administrator)
 1. In LiveSplit's layout editor, click the big (+) button, hover over control, and add the `Video Auto Splitter` component.
 1. Open the component's settings by double clicking on "Video Auto Splitter" in the list.
 1. For `Game Profile` find the MK8DX.vas file you downloaded earlier.